 Training and Experience

-As a career prosecutor, Dr. Patrick has handled a steady stream of threat assessment cases.
-She has years of experience specifically tasked with prosecuting threats against politicians, judges, and other public officials, as well as other types of licensed professionals.
+As a career prosecutor, Dr. Patrick handled a steady stream of threat assessment cases.
+She has years of experience specifically tasked with investigating and prosecuting threats against politicians, judges, and other public officials, as well as other types of licensed professionals.
 She is the immediate past president of the Association of Threat Assessment Professionals (ATAP) San Diego Chapter, Sergeant of Arms of the ATAP national board, and an ATAP Certified Threat Manager.

 Dr. Patrick teaches workplace violence, threat assessment, and how to read red flags—both on and offline, for a variety of companies, community groups, as well as legal and educational institutions.
 She is also an Institute of Criminal Investigation certified instructor for law enforcement.